uberspark/uberspark/src/experimental-toolchain/include/README.rst

-home for common headers that are included by both coss legacy code (for uobject integration) as well as uobjects themselves.
+namespace for common headers that are included by both coss legacy code (for uobject integration) as well as uobjects themselves.